top of page

 __________

-[1] The reason why contractors should adopt the policy of submitting electronic proposals by by 5:00pm one working day in advance is because the FAR provides an "electronic commerce" exception where a proposal was "received at the initial point of entry to the Government infrastructure not later than 5:00 p.m. one working day prior to the date specified for receipt of offers."
+[1] The reason why contractors should adopt the policy of submitting electronic proposals around 12:00pm one working day in advance is because the FAR provides an "electronic commerce" exception where a proposal was "received at the initial point of entry to the Government infrastructure not later than 5:00 p.m. one working day prior to the date specified for receipt of offers."
 See FAR 52.212-1(f)(2)(i)(A); see also FAR 52.215-1(c)(3)(ii)(A)(1).
 Notably, this is but one exception; the FAR, GAO decisions, and Court of Federal Claims ("COFC") decisions add additional nuance to the proposal deadline rule.
 In that respect, while the GAO decisions above seem harsh, some COFC decisions appear to be more contractor-friendly when it comes to protests involving late proposals.
 See, e.g., Fed.
 Acquisition Servs.
 Team, LLC v.
 United States, 124 Fed.
 Cl.
 690 (2016); Insight Sys.
 Corp. v.
 United States, 110 Fed.
 Cl.
 564 (2013).
 Thus, given the differing approach between GAO and COFC, and other nuance related to COFC bid protests, contractors should contact an attorney if you have any questions.

 [2] Unless an exception applies.
 See, e.g., supra note 1.